bgoodfriend/flaskapi/README.md

 # flaskapi
-This repo is a proof of concept for creating an API.
+This repo was a rapidproof of concept for creating an API.

 This implementation allows GET/PUT to an array of buckets, and a GET or POST query to check those buckets against a requested time range.
+For simplicity the buckets are just a dict, but they could have been an S3 or Redis.

 This solution was created using Python: Flask, datetime, pytz (time zones).

 Metrics were added using [prometheus-flask-exporter](https://pypi.org/project/prometheus-flask-exporter/).

-I added a static swagger.json and exposed it with [flask-swagger-ui](https://github.com/sveint/flask-swagger-ui)https://pypi.org/project/prometheus-flask-exporter/).
+I added a static swagger.json and exposed it with [flask-swagger-ui](https://github.com/sveint/flask-swagger-ui).

 ## Manifest
 Entrypoint is app.py.  rates.py is broken out to separate it from the Flask functionality.